KasparEtter/ef1p/internet/index.md

   Since the resolver knows that the root zone has DNSSEC enabled, the attacker would have to be able to deny the existence of a `DS` record in an authenticated zone, which they cannot do thanks to the mechanism described in this paragraph.
-  (Your zone can only have DNSSEC enabled if all the zones above it have DNSSEC enabled.)
+  In practice, your zone can only have DNSSEC enabled if all the zones above it have DNSSEC enabled.
 - **Zone walking**: `NSEC` records create a new problem, though.
   By querying the `NSEC` record of the respective subsequent domain, you can enumerate all the domains in a zone,